j3rrywan9/scala-study/docs/scalacheck.md

 These methods are called *combinators*, since you can use them as basic building blocks for generating more complex structures and classes.
 To combine them together, you use Scala's versatile *for* statement, which is mostly used in loop constructs but in fact is much more general.

+As I've said, data generators are not exclusively related to properties; you can use the `Gen` module as an API for defining data generators for any setting really.

 #### Making explicit use of generators in properties

 However, you can instruct ScalaCheck explicitly to use a certain generator in a property definition.